tabsa/RL_cases/Multi_armed_bandit/README.md

 ## Basic examples
 - MAD problem with the generic formulation, please run the [script](multi_armed_example.py).
 It is an example for RL agent using Random, e-Greedy, Thompson-Sampler policies;
+- P2P market application as MAD problem, please run the [script](energy_p2p_market.py).
+The project implements RL_agent to determine the best trading partners in P2P market using Random, epsilon-Greedy and Thompson-Sampler policies;